 Cape Cod Waterways!

-In Cape Cod Waterways, we are confident that you will enjoy the scenery and wildlife that Swan River and Bass River has to offer.
-Both locations offer unique and tranquil experiences!
-Come and visit us!
-You can Kayak, Canoe, Stand up Paddle Board or Pedal Boat your way around the Swan River at your leisure or utilize the river as part of your personal exercise regimen.
+Your choice of a Kayak, Canoe, Stand up Paddle Board, or Pedal Boat your way around the Swan River at your leisure or utilize the river as part of your personal exercise regimen.

 Find Serenity on the